omoze3/PKI-Portfolio-OmozeIdehenre-/labs/week-04/submissions/trust-store-inspection/lab-02-inspect-trust-stores.md

 ## Explanation
 Browsers trust certificates from websites you have never visited before because those websites present certificates that chain back to a root CA already trusted by the operating system.

-If an enterprise internal root CA were not installed in the trust store, internal sites, proxies, or services signed by that CA would fail validation and show certificate warnings or connection errors.
+If an enterprise's internal root CA were not installed in the trust store, internal sites, proxies, or services signed by that CA would fail validation and show certificate warnings or connection errors.

 One important observation from this lab is how many root CAs are already trusted by default.
 That demonstrates how much trust is delegated to external certificate authorities.